EdmondTabaku/gompressor/README.md

  The format is like this: **``` \e[the file extension]\ ```**

- Then there are the *content variables*, which are sortet from the last to the beginning.
+ Then there are the **content variables**, which are sorted from the last to the beginning.

  The format is like this: **``` \d\[second variable content]\d\[first variable content]\d\```**